liamqma/sync-views/README.md

-  Dependending on your choice of application structure, you may wish to share these same settings between all of your application, instead of constantly initializing co-views.
+  Dependending on your choice of application structure, you may wish to share these same settings between all of your application, instead of constantly initializing sync-views.
 To do this simply create a `views.js` module and export the render function returned:

 ```js